WellingtonSee & Do

 21 Camperdown Road, Miramar, Wellington

 Visit the home of movie-making magic and see behind the scenes of how your favourite movies are brought to life.
 Wētā Workshop combines cutting-edge technology with hand-crafted artistry.
-If you’re a movie fan, a creative whizz, or looking to learn a new skill, Wētā's creative workshops are a fun activity.
-Roll up your sleeves and learn the magic of sculpting with household materials and modelling clay.
-The Junior Introduction to Sculpting workshop suits children aged 6 to 11 years, and is on exclusively for the holidays.
-Other courses suit teens, including leatherwork and special effects makeup.
+If you’re a movie fan, a creative whizz, or looking to learn a new skill, Wēta’s creative workshops are a fun activity.
+Roll up your sleeves and discover the magic of sculpting with household materials and modelling clay.
+Create a leather keepsake in an introduction to leatherwork.
+Or, try your hand at special effects makeup.
+You’ll learn to create gruesome wounds, fake blood, scars and scrapes.

 Find out more